mondoohq/docs/docs/mql/resources/k8s-pack/README.md

 id: kubernetes.k8s.pack
 sidebar_label: Kubernetes (K8s) Resource Pack
 displayed_sidebar: MQL
-description: The Kubernetes resource pack lets you use MQL to query and assess the security of your Kubernetes cluster and workloads.
+description: The Kubernetes resource pack lets you use MQL to query and assess the security of your Kubernetes clusters and workloads.
 ---

 # Mondoo Kubernetes (K8s) Resource Pack Reference

-The Kubernetes resource pack lets you use MQL to query and assess the security of your Kubernetes cluster and workloads.
+The Kubernetes resource pack lets you use MQL to query and assess the security of your Kubernetes clusters and workloads.

 Resources included in this pack: